|COVID-19 Information Hotline|

 A complete rebuild plus a replacement from the original was done in 1971 after the discovery of offshore oil.
 The jetty had a rail system which had a hand-pumped trolley/cart for transportation of heavy equipment to both ends for loading and unloading.
 This was later no longer used when regular helicopter flights carried these equipment, so around the late 1980s these rails were removed.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 The jetty was used mainly by Shell for crew change operations, where crew disembark the boats and walk the full length back to the peninsular, crossing by ferry on foot to the Shell materials storage complex (now Center Point Phase I).

-By the late 1990s, the jetty was no longer needed as the river mouth was deepened to allow larger boats, and before the time of its closure, only a quarter section of it was open to members of the public.
+By the very late nineties, the jetty was no longer needed as the river mouth was deepened to allow larger boats, and before the time of its closure, only a quarter section of it was open to members of the public.